Sammy-John/healthcare_IoT_app/docs/design-docs/business-case-summary.md

 ConnectedCare stands apart by combining **real-time data collection**, **cross-platform compatibility**, and a **focus on dignity and accessibility**, filling a critical gap in current health tech offerings.

-One of the driving motivations behind this project is the goal of enabling people to **remain in their own homes longer**, rather than transitioning prematurely to assisted living or long-term care facilities.
+The key driving motivations behind this project is the goal of enabling people to **remain in their own homes longer**, rather than transitioning prematurely to assisted living or long-term care facilities.
 Staying at home is often associated with better mental well-being, autonomy, and quality of life — particularly for individuals facing cognitive decline, mobility challenges, or social isolation.
 By providing unobtrusive tools for health and behavior monitoring, ConnectedCare supports both safety and independence in a familiar environment.

+**Reducing the burden on the healthcare system by supporting remote monitoring.**